CA CCPA

 How does it apply to businesses?

-Non-profit organizations or government agencies are not subject to these CCPA regulations.
-The CCPA covers most personal data, including name, social security, browser history, purchasing records, geolocation data, and other personal information related to private preferences established through online activities.
-It does not, however, cover publicly available information associated with government records.
+The law covers most personal information, including name, social security number, browsing history, purchasing records, geolocation data, and other information related to private preferences established through online activities.
+It does not cover publicly available information from government records.
+The CPRA also introduced a category of sensitive personal information, including social security numbers, financial account details, precise geolocation, and biometric data, which is subject to additional protections.

 How is the CCPA applied?

-Requests to delete information are managed similarly, and adhere to the same deadlines.
-If a consumer is clearly within their rights designated by the CCPA, a request should typically be granted.
-The most common reason either request would be denied is if the organization cannot verify the identity of the requester, but other unique exemptions do exist within the legislation.
+Requests to delete information follow the same deadlines.
+If a consumer is within their rights under the CCPA, a request should typically be granted.
+The most common reason a request would be denied is if the organization cannot verify the identity of the requester, though other exemptions do exist within the legislation.

 What is the right to non-discrimination?

-The right to non-discrimination in the United States under the CCPA simply states that an organization cannot deny a consumer access to their goods and services in response to a consumer exercising their rights.
-Unless the sale of a consumer’s data is a necessary component to their service, that is, the transaction cannot be completed without it, the organization is obligated to serve the consumer.
-Organizations are, however, allowed to offer special promotions and discounts in exchange for a consumer’s participation in their consumer data collection programs, but only “if the financial incentive offered is reasonably related to the value of your personal information.”
+The right to non-discrimination under the CCPA states that an organization cannot deny a consumer access to goods and services because the consumer exercised their rights.
+Unless the sale of a consumer's data is a necessary component of the service, the organization is obligated to serve the consumer.
+Organizations may offer financial incentives in exchange for participation in data collection programs, but only if the incentive is reasonably related to the value of the personal information provided.

 Resources